Skin Purging vs Breakouts: How to Tell the Difference

 - Repair the barrier

-That’s why Korean skincare is so effective — it focuses on soothing ingredients like:
+That's why Korean skincare works so well — it focuses on soothing ingredients:

 Final Thoughts